chaitanyaGa/wcewlug.github.io/events/index.md

 The Mega Event organised in first semester of academic year.2 day workshop for Open Source Technologies like python,shell scripting,Ubuntu Customization Kit and many more topics related to Linux,Networking and Administration.

-##Techno-tweet
+##<a href = "Techno-Tweet.html" >Techno-tweet</a>

 The Mega Event organised in Second semester of academic year.2 day workshop for Exciting open Source Technologies like Drupal,wordpress,Android,Bootstrap etc.
+<a href = "Techno-Tweet.html">Read more...</a>

 ##Club Service